rgilks/connect-four/README.md

 ## AI System

-The game features a sophisticated AI system with:
+The game features a sophisticated AI system with multiple opponents to choose from:

-- **Classic AI**: Minimax with alpha-beta pruning (Rust/WASM) at depth 1 for optimal performance
+- **Classic AI**: Traditional minimax algorithm with alpha-beta pruning.
+Fast and reliable.
-- **Heuristic AI**: Fast win/block detection
-- **Evolved Parameters**: AI behavior optimized through genetic algorithms (76.0% win rate, 0.0ms/move)
-- **Multiple Depths**: Configurable search depth for different difficulty levels
+- **ML AI**: Neural network trained on genetic algorithm data.
+Balanced performance.
+- **Self-Play AI**: Advanced neural network trained through self-play with MCTS exploration.
+Most sophisticated.

+### AI Selection Interface

+Players can select their preferred AI opponent from a beautiful card-based interface that shows:
+- AI type and description
+- Performance characteristics
+- Visual indicators for selection

 ### Genetic Algorithm Evolution